Asthma

 • Your asthma doesn't interfere with your daily life.

-When you manage your asthma well, you won't need your inhaler as much.
+When you manage your asthma effectively, you won't need to use your inhaler as often.
 Your doctor will also be able to prescribe you the lowest dose of medication to keep your symptoms under control.

 You'll even save money if you're not paying for a lot of prescriptions to keep your asthma under control.

 Your asthma doesn't just affect your physical health.
-It also can hugely affect your whole life and those around you.
+It can also significantly impact your life and the lives of those around you.
 Therefore, other benefits of managing your condition are:

-• You can exercise, travel and do other things without being worried your asthma symptoms will interfere
+• You can exercise, travel and do other things without worrying that your asthma symptoms will interfere

 • The people you love will worry less about you